Battle of Puketutu: Aftermath

 With the British temporarily leaving the field, Nene and Heke's forces fought an engagement at nearby Te Ahuahu on 12 June; the latter was defeated and seriously wounded in the battle.
 This took Heke out of the campaign, leaving Kawiti and his men to bear the brunt of the future fighting.
 The British, now reinforced and under the command of Colonel Henry Despard, attacked Kawiti at his pā at Ōhaeawai on 1 July.
 Despite the pā being subject to an artillery bombardment in the days prior to the attack, the resulting battle was a defeat for the British, having incurred at least 100 casualties.
 Several days later, Kawiti abandoned the position which allowed Despard to enter the pā and claim success.
 The final engagement of the Flagstaff War was at Kawiti's new pā at Ruapekapeka, which the British besieged from 31 December to 11 January 1846; Heke, recovered from his wounds, was present for the early stages of the siege and urged Kawiti to evacuate, which he refused to do.
 The pā was taken on 11 January when the British and Nene's men realised it was largely empty and entered.
 Kawiti and a few others were still present at the rear of the position and escaped.
 By this time, Nene wanted an end to the fighting in the Bay of Islands while Heke and Kawiti lacked the necessary supplies and manpower for an extended campaign.
-Meanwhile the new Governor of New Zealand, George Grey, also sought an end to the fighting.
+Meanwhile, the new Governor of New Zealand, George Grey, also sought an end to the fighting.
 The three Māori rangatira agreed to lower arms and in return, Nene obtained a pardon for Heke and Kawiti from Grey thus ending the Flagstaff War.

 Current battlefield

 The remains of Heke's pā were clearly evident up until prior to the First World War, when it was mostly cleared with earth moving equipment.
 Cowan, visiting the site in 1919, noted that some trenches were still visible.
-As of 2010, the site of the Battle of Puketutu is privately owned farmland, used for grazing livestock, about 4 km from present day Ōkaihau.
-State Highway 1 runs past the location.
+As of 2010, the site of the Battle of Puketutu is privately owned farmland; with little remnants of the pā, the land is used for grazing livestock.
+State Highway 1 runs close to the south of the pās location, which is about 4 km from present day Ōkaihau.